-A. Policy Statement.
+A. Policy Statement

-The following protocol for walking-working surfaces is official policy for the PA Department of General Services (DGS) and its employees.
-Authority and responsibility for its execution are pursuant to the DGS Secretary "Safety Program Policy Statement" and PA Management Directive 530.31, Workplace Safety and Health Program.
+The following protocol for walking-working surfaces is official policy for the PA Department of General Services (DGS) and all of its employees.
+Authority and responsibility for its execution are pursuant to DGS Secretary Topper's "Safety Program Policy Statement," PA Management Directive 530.31, PA Code Title 34 Chapter 129 and "Element C" of the DGS Accident & Illness Prevention Program (AIPP).
+All of these documents are available for review online.

-This policy includes material that applies directly to DGS operations and is closely based upon the OSHA Walking-Working Surfaces Standard.
+This policy includes material that applies directly to DGS operations.
+It is closely based upon the OSHA Walking-Working Surfaces Standard.